Pin Me

 • 4B pencil or sketching pencil

-• Yard stick (meter stick) or ruler (with cm)
+• Yardstick (meter stick) or ruler (with cm)

 Lesson Plan

 Then have students begin a drawing on 12 x 18 inch drawing paper folded into quarters.
-Mark 2 vanishing points on the horizon at the left and right sides of the paper edges with a pencil.
+Mark two vanishing points on the horizon at the left and right sides of the paper edges with a pencil.
 Draw lines from the top center and bottom center edge of the paper to the vanishing points (on the left and right edges) forming guidelines for this drawing.

 Creating the Buildings